ruby-next/ruby-next/README.md

 The `#safe_rewrite` method operates on the normalized source code (i.e., without comments and string literals).
 It's useful when you want to avoid transpiling inside strings or comments.
 If you want to transpile the original contents, you can use the `#rewrite` method instead.

 Under the hood, `#safe_rewrite` uses [Paco][] to parse the source and separate string literals from the rest of the code.
 You can also leverage [Paco][] in your text rewriters, if you want more control on the parsing process.

+When using the `ruby-next nextify` command, you can load custom rewriters via the `--import-rewriter` option.

 ## Known limitations